freefallcid/oe7drt/content/post/change-the-bands-in-your-anytone-codeplug.md

 He just changed the 17th byte in the codeplug file so the bands in the codeplug matched the bands used on the radio.

+This is the way I changed this byte:

 ``` bash
 printf '\x03' | dd of=codeplug.rdt bs=1 seek=17 count=1 conv=notrunc
 ```

+I work on a Macbook, so a Terminal App is not too far away ;-)

 ## Why to do this?